yaleman/Andy/README.md

+# About this codebase

-Andy is the little bot that could.
+Andy is the little Bot that Could.

 I guess the aim is to make my own little intelligent agent, pulling in information from everywhere I can and generally making my day easier.
 I'll try and make it as modular as possible so code reuse is possible wherever I can :)